Markušica: History

 One Scordisci archaeological site in Markušica dating back to late La Tène culture was excavated in the 1970s and 1980s as a part of rescue excavations in eastern Croatia.
 Archaeological site was a part of the settlement network of Scordisci in the area of Vinkovci.

 Markušica was one of the feudal villages that existed in the region before the Ottoman rule in Hungary.
 After the end of Great Turkish War the village was settled by Eastern Orthodox Vlachs from surrounding areas and the eastern Bosnia.
+Following Ottoman retreat from the region, the Lordship of Nuštar was established, and the village became part of its domain.
 In 1736 there were 40 inhabited houses in Markušica.
 In 1866 this number increased at 192 houses and 1003 inhabitants out of which 902 were Eastern Orthodox.

 Colonist settlements of Ada, Gaboš, Križevci, Podrinje, and Šodolovci were established on the territory of the village municipality during the land reform in interwar Yugoslavia.

 The modern day Municipality of Markušica was established by the decision of the United States diplomat and at the time Transitional Administrator for Eastern Slavonia, Baranja and Western Sirmium Jacques Paul Klein.
 As the region was directly governed as an UN protectorate Transitional Administrator was the highest authority responsible for administrative affairs.
 Markušica Municipality was established as one of new predominantly Serb municipalities in order to ensure access to local self-government to Serb community in the region.
 Prior to the decision, the international community expressed concerns over the perceived gerrymandering, disenfranchisement of refugees and minority representation.